We all deserve a fighting chance

 We’re at a crossroads in our country.
 This midterm election will decide the direction of our country for decades to come.
 I’m a fighter.
 I’m fighting for families, fighting for farms, fighting for the underdogs.
 It’s a family trait: my mother taught us that nothing mattered more than standing up for what’s right.

 That means that every American has access to good healthcare, regardless of their ability to pay.
 It means rebuilding our roads and bridges, the infrastructure we depend on, and putting people back to work doing it.
 It means equal access to broadband in the furthest reaches of Western New York.

 I support the Second Amendment and I also agree with the 75% of Americans (gun owners and non-gun-owners alike) who believe that Congress needs to do more to prevent gun violence.
-I support universal background checks, increased funding for the study of gun violence as a public health issue, and increased restrictions on assault weapons.
+I support universal background checks, increased funding for the study of gun violence as a public health issue, and a ban on bump stocks.